QuentinRa/blog.quentinra.dev/proj/tests/index.md

 in the **Java** course, the **PHP** course, etc.

 **edit 15/07/2021**: I recently learned the notion of **coverage**.
-A lot of tools, introduced in the Git course, inside the fancy notes section, are scanning your code and telling you which **paths** of your code are covered by tests.
-Now, I think that programmers should have a clear idea of what they have to tests, and it makes things easier, as *all they have to do* now is to write the most meaningful tests 😎.
+A lot of tools introduced in the Git course, inside the fancy notes section, are scanning your code and telling you which **paths** of your code are covered by tests.
+Now, I think that programmers should have a clear idea of what they have to test, and it makes things easier, as *all they have to do* now is to write the most meaningful tests 😎.